RetroButterbacke/Schule-pygame-header/README.md

 Returns the Literal fps in float's

 ##### setFrameRate
-Sets the framrate cap at what value it gets
+Sets the framrate cap at what value it gets\n
 !! warning: this value will be, as soon as the gameloop gets started, ovewritten with the framerate the gameLoop is given this function is for the later on change !!

 #### drawLine